dlfesperanza/CMSC137-Bomberman/README.md

 # CMSC137-Bomberman

-Bomberman remake written in Python3 by CMSC137 CD-3L Group Boom Boom
+Bomberman remake written in Python3 by CMSC137 CD-3L Group Boom Boom.
+This project is a requirement for the subject CMSC 137 : Data Communications and Networking Various networking concepts are displayed here such as Cleint-Server connection using TCP and UDP

 ## How to play